← Back to Blog

 Primer Does More Than You Think

 Primer seals the metal, fills minor imperfections, and gives the basecoat something to grip.
-It's not just a color undercoat.
-Epoxy primer for bare metal, polyester primer for filler work, and sealer primer for adhesion — the right primer depends on what's underneath.
-We use the right product for each situation.
+It's not just an undercoat.
+Epoxy primer for bare metal, polyester primer for areas with filler work, sealer primer for adhesion over existing paint — the right primer depends on what's underneath.
+Using a sealer over bare metal, or skipping to basecoat over bare filler, produces a paint job that will fail sooner rather than later.

 Basecoat and Clearcoat